monkey-projects/zmq/README.md

 condition is that the filter is serializable.
 You could event use `eval` and allow the client to send Clojure code as an event filter!
 Whether that is a safe solution, I'll leave that up to you to decide.

+You can also have the broker listen on multiple addresses, just specify more than one in the second argument to `broker-server`.

 #### Other Options